charliemblack/geode-grid-singleton/README.md

 In some architectures it is nice to have a Singleton.
-But what if we have a distributed network and we want the singleton pattern?
+But what if we have a distributed system and we want the singleton pattern?

 To learn more about this pattern please visit this link: https://en.wikipedia.org/wiki/Singleton_pattern